asmuth/clip/fnordmetric-doc/src/ui_index.md

     </html>

-We will display on counter "total revenue in the last hour" on our page.
-First we have to connect to the FnordMetric Backend using WebSockets (_Make sure you set the correct namespace, it's "myapp" in the example_):
+We will display one counter "total sales in the last hour" on our page.
+To do that we first have to connect to the FnordMetric Backend using WebSockets (_Make sure you set the correct namespace, it's "myapp" in the example_):

     <script>